EMBL-EBI-GCA/gca_hipsci_website/cells/_posts/1111-11-11-derivation.md

 in February 2013 with HipSci as its initial primary project. right).

-Three candidate lines per donor are picked after reprogramming, from which one, or in a limited number of cases two, are selected based on quality control (QC) assays.
+Two candidate lines per donor are picked after reprogramming, from which one is selected based on quality control (QC) assays.
+For cell lines derived during the earliest phases of the project, three lines per donor were picked as candidates, and in some cases two of these were selected for banking.

 HipSci is currently selecting
 10 lines per week for expansion, experimental assays and banking.